Chapter 4 : Chains

 “Did you read the Prophet this morning?”
 James asked.
 Mary pursed her lips together.
 She didn’t answer right away and the darkening evening around them seemed to swallow any of the sounds she could have made with her mouth.
 The castle lit up as more windows flooded with light, giving it a strange blue hue in the dying of the day.

 “Talk about rotten luck, they don’t even get a final meal.
 Hell, I’d have let the family eat it just so that the food wasn’t left to go off,” James said, smiling slightly.
+The Prophet had resurrected the story from a week ago to talk about the investigation and how far the Ministry was capturing the culprits.

 “Yah, it just seems off, I can’t explain it and maybe it was something Mr Wilkes said this summer, but if you were listening to what he wasn’t saying it was as if something big was about to happen.”